HuStmpHrrr/mech-type-theories/README.md

 proofs, Agda does not necessarily require more lines of code than proof assistants with very powerful proof automation, e.g. Coq.
 For example, the whole normalization proof with completeness and soundness theorems for [Martin-Löf type theory](MLTT.README.html) is around 8000 LoC.
-This is the smallest proof in size among all similar mechanizations, while there is still room to further shorten the mechanization.
+This is the smallest proof in size among all similar mechanizations in 2024, while there is still room to further shorten the mechanization.

 This library current works with Agda 2.6.4.3 and agda-stdlib 2.0.